ehte92/secureos-laptop/README.md

 In this stage, Arch Linux Installation will be completed.
 Reboot the system and enter into the newly installed Arch Linux system.
+You can use `nmcli` command to manually connect the Wi-Fi at this stage.
+Also you need to repeat the step 4.

 7. Automatically reboot if any USB device is removed from the system.
 ```